Want the perfect workout program?Take Quiz

 It's tough to say how serious these could be as any of them could turn into a life-threatening issue if severe enough.
 Still, these are events that could happen.

+So, is pre-workout bad for you when you dry scoop?
 The vast majority of articles you look at for dry scooping pre-workout powder will lead you to believe it's horrible for your health.
 If you eat some dry pre-workout in one scoop, you're likely going to have a heart attack so have 911 on speed dial.
 As you probably have guessed, many of these seem to be sensationalized.

 For example, one of the top stories found when searching for cases of adverse reactions caused by pre-workout is from a 20-year-old girl.
 Oddly enough, they blame the heart attack on the “high dose” of caffeine content at 320mg, but they immediately say that 400mg is generally safe for most people (we'll talk more about this below).
 In fact, this is the only cause of a heart attack from dry scooping we could find.